-Bosoto was granted prospecting license (PL369/2014) over the BK16 kimberlite pipe effective October 1, 2014.
+Bosoto was granted prospecting license (PL) (PL369/2014) over the BK16 kimberlite pipe effective October 1, 2014.
 The prospecting license was renewed for an additional two-year period commencing October 1, 2017 and a second two-year renewal application was granted effective October 1, 2019.
+Bosoto received a two-year extension of the license from the Ministry of Mineral Resources, Green Technology and Energy Security ("MMGE") for PL369/2014 commencing October 1, 2021.